 If your car hydroplanes before an accident, you can be liable for damages.
 If you were speeding or maneuvering the vehicle in a way that would increase your chances of hydroplaning, that factor could be considered when determining who is responsible for the crash.
 Still, you can consult a personal injury attorney about your options in a hydroplaning accident.

 In Florida, we are very familiar with driving during or after serious weather occurrences, often on wet pavement.
-Many of us have had the experience of skidding over a wet or slick road surface, causing the temporary loss of control over the steering and braking of the car.
+Many of us have had the experience of skidding over a wet or slick road surface, causing a temporary loss of control over the steering and braking of the car.
 While hydroplaning can be concerning at best, being involved in a car accident because of it can be downright terrifying.
-But if you were out of control due to no fault of your own, can you be held liable in an accident that was caused by your car hydroplaning?
+But if you were out of control due to no fault of your own, can you be held liable in an accident caused by your car hydroplaning?

-For a free legal consultation, call (844) 443-3529
+For a free legal consultation, call (561) 995-1966

-- Tread depth — The deeper the tread, the more able a tire is to remove water from under and around it.
+- Tread depth: The deeper the tread, the more able a tire is to remove water from under and around it.

 Consequently, as careful as you may be driving on slick and wet pavement, you may be caught in a hydroplane scenario.

-Fortunately, in Florida we have no-fault laws, so the first place an injured party will go for compensation after an accident is to their own insurance company.
+Fortunately, in Florida, we have no-fault laws, so the first place an injured party will go for compensation after an accident is to their own insurance company.
 But in cases of severe injury, this coverage is not always enough to cover costs.
 In this case, the liable party will be the next source of compensation.

 - Other drivers may have created a scenario forcing you to react quickly, causing your car to hydroplane.